p4lang/p4app-switchML/dev_root/README.md

 To only build the client library you can run:

-    make client_lib [compilation_flags]
+    make client_lib [build variables]

 **Notes:**
- - There are more compilation flags available that you can read about in the Makefile header.
+ - There are more build variables available that you can read about in the Makefile headers of the different components.